merchantprotocol/documentation/docs/05_Magento_v1/05_Shipping_Payment_Filters/02_Installation.md

 10. Check if the module conflicts with any 3rd party modules previously installed on your system.

-Note, the conflict resolving service isn’t included into the support package.
+Note, the conflict resolving service isn’t included in the support package.

 11. Navigate to System > Index Management.
 Click "Select All" to select all index types and press the Submit button.
 If indexing fails, then you have a 3rd party module conflict.
 Let us know the full error message from the logs for further information.